 Within each task, you can assign it to individual members and set deadlines.
 Add more information into the task description to hopefully prevent the need to have more meetings to align the deliverables.

 Communication in Asana is done mostly within its conversations feature.
-You can send messages to team conversations to update the whole team working on the same project.
+You can send messages to team conversations to update users working on the same project.
 Team members can choose to follow conversation threads to stay updated, and also create tasks to move things forward from the chat.

 Asana collaborated with Vimeo to launch a video messaging feature.
 With this feature, you can record video messages and embed them in your workspace to send messages to your team members.
 Video messages in Asana are also automatically transcribed to help you be more productive.

-Asana also integrates with many apps including cloud storage solutions such as Dropbox and Google Drive.
-This enables you to share information from your preferred storage app.
+Asana also supports integration with many apps including cloud storage solutions such as Dropbox and Google Drive.
+This enables you to share files and documents from your preferred storage app.

 However, some limitations come with Asana that you should consider before deciding on using it.